Khổ Qua Hầm Giò Sống Instant Pot (Pork Paste Stuffed Bitter Melon Soup)

 - 1-2 fresh Thai chili pepper (OPTIONAL – to make broth spicy)

-- 1 thumb-sized piece of yellow rock sugar
+- about a tablespoon size of yellow rock sugar

 - 6 cups of boiling water (use boiling water to speed up pressure building time)